port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

 ### Prerequisites
 - Complete the [Port onboarding process](https://docs.getport.io/quickstart).
+- While this guide demonstrates an implementation using GitHub, other Git providers can be used as well.
-- Access a GitHub repository (e.g., port-dora-metrics) to sync your pull requests or deployments.
-You can follow the [GitHub integration guide](/build-your-software-catalog/sync-data-to-catalog/git/github) to ensure your deployments are tracked in Port.
+- Access to a GitHub repository that is connected to Port via the onboarding process.
 - Optional for advanced strategies: If you're using workflows or pipelines, ensure they are configured for deployment tracking by following the relevant setup guides, such as CI/CD or GitHub Actions.